ibm-cloud-docs/resiliency/bcdr-approaches.md

 # Disaster recovery approaches within {{site.data.keyword.cloud_notm}}
 {: #dr-approaches}

-In {{site.data.keyword.cloud_notm}}, four general approaches to disaster recovery (DR) support a disaster recovery plan.
-Depending on your use case, you can mix and match the available options based on the workloads, environments, and Recovery Time Objectives (RTO) and Recovery Point Objectives (RPO) values that the business assigns.
+This page outlines four general approaches or strategies to disaster recovery (DR) support a disaster recovery plan.
+Depending on your use case, you can mix and match the these based on the workloads, environments, and Recovery Time Objectives (RTO) and Recovery Point Objectives (RPO) values that the business assigns.

 The four DR approaches focus on VPC and database services in particular.
-Many other services are available from {{site.data.keyword.cloud_notm}}, but the same general principles apply.
+Of course, many other services are available from {{site.data.keyword.cloud_notm}}, but the same general principles apply.
 To choose an approach, it’s important to understand if and how backups of your data - the data you are responsible for restoring - are taken within the service.
 Make sure that you understand how the backups are available to you, how they can be recovered, and where there can be recovered.

 As an example, crucial systems, which tolerate zero downtime should run in an active or active cross-regional configuration, as detailed in Approach 4.
 Maintaining systems in such a configuration involves most cost and effort, so Approach 3 is appropriate for workloads where a few hours downtime can be tolerated, which in turn reduces the overall cost.
 Approach 1 is only suitable for systems that can tolerate extended downtime – such as noncritical development and test environments – but again, it’s a means to reduce the DR overhead by using the rapid scaling features of cloud computing.
 Approach 2 builds on the first approach but has some components that are built out, particularly those that can take time to deliver.
 So, when considering the DR plan and strategy, consider a mix and match approach, especially where budget is a constraint.